-A lot of businesses talk about vacation based on hours or days.
+A lot of businesses talk about vacations based on hours or days.
 If everyone in the office works a four-day workweek, the day references are fine, but be careful if you have some people working a traditional workweek and some working an alternate schedule.

 Instead of stating that employees receive ten days of vacation, use the language “80 hours.”
 That way, it’s clear that a person working four 10 hour days gets two weeks of vacation, just like an employee on a flexible schedule.
 Otherwise, your employee could claim they are owed 100 hours of vacation.

 Generally, laws allow a business to develop their vacation plans, but those businesses are bound by their handbooks, so make sure that your vacation plan states exactly what time off you want to provide for your employees.

 Advantages of the Four-Day Workweek

 The employee advantages are pretty clear: having another day with no work and no commute can free up personal time in a big way.
 But the employee isn’t the only one who could benefit from a shortened workweek.

 Several studies show various benefits such as reduced stress, increased productivity, and happier more engaged employees.
 Giving up on having an extra day off work per week is a big hurdle to your good employees when they think about moving to a new company.

 Disadvantages of the Four-Day Workweek

 First, the four-day workweek doesn’t work for every business and certainly not for every employee.
 If your customers expect to find people who are available five days a week, then an employee who is unavailable every Friday could cause problems.